Gulbuddin Hekmatyar: Activities in the Islamic Republic

-After the 9/11 attacks in the United States Hekmatyar, who had allegedly "worked closely" with bin Laden in early 1990s, declared his opposition to the US campaign in Afghanistan and criticized Pakistan for assisting the United States.
+After the 9/11 attacks in the United States Hekmatyar, who had allegedly "worked closely" with bin Laden in the early 1990s, declared his opposition to the US campaign in Afghanistan and criticized Pakistan for assisting the United States.
 After the U.S. entry into the anti-Taliban alliance and the fall of the Taliban, Hekmatyar rejected the U.N.-brokered accord of 5 December 2001 negotiated in Germany as a post-Taliban interim government for Afghanistan.
 As a result of pressure by the U.S. and the Karzai administration, on 10 February 2002 all the offices of Hezb-e-Islami were closed in Iran and Hekmatyar was expelled by his Iranian hosts.

 The United States accused Hekmatyar of urging Taliban fighters to re-form and fight against Coalition troops in Afghanistan.
 He was also accused of offering bounties for those who kill U.S. troops.
 He has been labeled a war criminal by members of the U.S.-backed President Hamid Karzai's government.
 ISAF identified Hekmatyar in 2002 as the number one security threat, ahead of the Taliban or al-Qaeda.
 He was also a suspect behind the 5 September 2002 assassination attempt on Karzai in Kandahar and a bomb the same day that killed more than a dozen people in Kabul.
 That same month, he released newsletters and tape messages calling for jihad against the United States.
 One of his commanders commented that there "will be suicide attacks [...] against soldiers".
 On 25 December 2002, news broke that American spy organizations had discovered Hekmatyar attempting to join al-Qaeda.
 According to the news, he had said that he was available to aid them.
 However, in a video released by Hekmatyar 1 September 2003, he denied forming alliances with the Taliban or al-Qaeda, but praised attacks against U.S. and international forces.